-Is my wall a Load Bearing or not ?
+Is My Wall a Load Bearing wall ?

-If the wall determined to be load bearing wall then a load bearing beam should be installed replacing the wall.
-The beam should be designed to support a continuous span (both for strength and deflection), carry the load from upper levels properly then pass it on to the lower support system while maintaining the proper load path and lastly determine whether any reinforcements are needed on the lower levels.
+Installing a Load-Bearing Beam: If a wall is confirmed to be load-bearing, the recommended course of action is to replace it with a load-bearing beam.
+This beam should be meticulously designed to support a continuous span, ensuring both strength and minimal deflection.
+It must effectively carry the load from upper levels, then transfer it to the lower support system while maintaining the proper load path.
+Furthermore, it's crucial to determine if any reinforcements are necessary on the lower levels.

-The process discussed above typically requires hiring a structural engineer to evaluate and calculate then to provide a stamped drawings to apply for the permit as this type of the change considered a structural modification and most jurisdiction will require a permit/stamped drawings and licensed and qualified contractor to perform the work.
+Involving a Structural Engineer: Typically, this process requires hiring a structural engineer to evaluate, calculate, and provide stamped drawings for permit application.
+Such changes are considered structural modifications, and most jurisdictions mandate permits, stamped drawings, and the involvement of a licensed and qualified contractor to perform the work.

-- When adding a load bearing beam, verify that your posts were also design properly as they are equally important to transfer the load.
-Depends on the design load/weight in your beam, using (2) 2x4 may not be equivalent to using single 4x4.
+Load-Bearing Beams: When installing a load-bearing beam, it's essential to verify that your support posts are designed correctly.
+Properly engineered posts are equally important in transferring the load.
+Depending on the design load or weight of your beam, using two 2x4s may not be equivalent to using a single 4x4.

 Written by Firas Abdelahad, P.E.

-Firas Abdelahad has been practicing structural engineering since 2005 working with teams of consultants, architects, investors, homeowners, contractors and subcontractors to come up with solutions for challenges may arise during design and construction phases.
+Firas Abdelahad has been a practicing structural engineer since 2005, collaborating with a diverse range of professionals, including consultants, architects, investors, homeowners, contractors, and subcontractors.
+Together, they tackle the various challenges that can arise during the design and construction phases of projects.